top of page

 Screen Shot 2015-11-13 at 4.57.46 PM.jpg

-Maharashtra, India, 2004
+Sevagram, Maharashtra, India, 2004

-I attended Kalidas Sanskrit University
+This picture was taken during the time I attended Kalidas Sanskrit University

-and received a degree in Ayurveda.
+where I received a degree in Ayurveda.

-While there I visited the Sevagram Ashram (village of service)
+While there, I visited the Sevagram Ashram (Village of Service)

-of Mahatma Gandhi
+of Mahatma Gandhi.

 To paraphrase the ancient writer Thucydides: